JacobJeppesen/RS-Net/README.md

 # RS-Net
-RS-Net is a cloud detection algorithm for satellite imagery.
-Code will be publicly available when the paper is published.
+The Remote Sensing Network (RS-Net) is a cloud detection algorithm for satellite imagery.
+The code in this repository was used to to produce all results for the paper titled "A cloud detection algorithm for satellite imagery based on deep learning".
+A production level implementation is currently under development, which will form the basis for future research in deep learning for remote sensing purposes.
+This includes research on semi-supervised learning, multi-temporal classification, and interpretability/explainability.